tebeka/selenium/README.md

     2. A new version of Firefox and Selenium 3.
     3. An old version of Firefox and Selenium 2.
     4. HTMLUnit, a Java-based lightweight headless browser implementation.
-    5. A new version of Firefox directly against Geckodriver, if the `--run_direct_deckodriver_tests` flag is provided.
-(This has known-failing tests and is considered experimental).
+    5. A new version of Firefox directly against Geckodriver.

   There are subtests that are shared between both top-level tests.

-* To run only one of the top-level tests, pass `-test.run=TestFirefoxSelenium2`, `-test.run=TestFirefoxSelenium3`, `-test.run=TestHTMLUnit` or `-test.run=TestChrome`.
+* To run only one of the top-level tests, pass one of:

+    * `-test.run=TestFirefoxSelenium2`
+    * `-test.run=TestFirefoxSelenium3`,
+    * `-test.run=TestFirefoxGeckoDriver`,
+    * `-test.run=TestHTMLUnit`, or
+    * `-test.run=TestChrome`.

   To run a specific subtest, pass `-test.run=Test<Browser>/<subtest>` as appropriate.
 This flag supports regular expressions.

 * If the Chrome or Firefox binaries, the Selenium JAR, the Geckodriver binary, or the ChromeDriver binary cannot be found, the corresponding tests will be skipped.

 * The binaries and JAR under test can be configured by passing flags to `go test`.
 See the available flags with `go test --arg --help`.

-* Add the argument `-test.v` to see detailed output from Selenium and the browsers.
+* Add the argument `-test.v` to see detailed output from the test automation framework.

 ### Testing With Docker

+To ensure hermeticity, we also have tests that run under Docker.
 You will need an installed and running Docker system.

 To run the tests under Docker, run: